-- The girl or woman affected can be supported to deal with the consequences of FGM. - Enquiries can be made about other female family members who may need to be safeguarded from harm. - Education should be provided to inform families that FGM is illegal in the UK. - Criminal investigations into the perpetrators, including those who carry out the procedure, can be considered to prosecute those breaking the law and to protect others from harm.
+- The girl or woman affected can be supported to deal with the consequences of FGM. - Enquiries can be made about other female family members who may need to be safeguarded from harm. - Criminal investigations into the perpetrators, including those who carry out the procedure, can be considered to prosecute those breaking the law and to protect others from harm.

 It is important to make the distinction between adults and children when considering reporting FGM.
-With regards to children FGM is child abuse and should be dealt with as such as detailed in the HSCB Child Protection procedure.
+With regards to children FGM is child abuse and should be dealt with as such as detailed in the LSCB Child Protection procedure.